 Required benefit freeze.
 Plans that are less than 60% funded are required to freeze all participant benefit accruals.
 For plan years beginning between October 1, 2008 and October 1, 2009, the subject plan may base its funding status determination on the prior year's situation.
 Thus, 2008 investment losses will be limited in causing this freeze requirement to be triggered.

 Plans may elect to "freeze" their plans' status for one year.
 For plan years commencing between October 1, 2008 and October 1, 2009, multi-employer plans may elect to freeze their current funding status based on the previous year's level.
 This would freeze the terms of a funding improvement or rehabilitation plan adopted at any time during the previous plan year.

 Plans may elect to extend rehabilitation period.
 Plans generally must bring their funded position up to statutory standards within a correction period (10 years or 15 years).
 This structure aims at enabling stakeholders in troubled plans to accommodate the higher increased contributions or benefit cuts over a period of time.
 Under the new law, plans may elect a 3-year extension of the current funding improvement or rehabilitation period, from 10 to 13 years and from 15 to 18 years.
 Election of this extended correction period is intended to partially offset 2008 investment losses.

-Please contact any member of the Employee Benefits group to discuss these provisions in more detail.
+Please contact any member of the Employee Benefits Practice Team to discuss these provisions in more detail.